 Sometimes we just have to live in the moment.
 Take each day a step at a time… things don’t get easier as such. ..You just learn to deal with them in a completely different way !!

-I’m not a happy camper when I’m sick from the drugs, the weight gain and puffy body.
+I’m not a happy camper when I’m sick from the drugs, the weight gain, and puffy body.
 This disease IS scary.
 MG has a mind of its own and you never know where it will take you.
+But as they say – The best future is forgotten past !!

 I began this journey feeling like the only person in this world that had to live with droopy eyes and double vision.
 I felt guilty for lying on the couch instead of working, cooking or folding clothes.
 But now I have found people who know exactly how I feel and what I go thorough to survive.
 Because they too face the similar situation.